How to Track Laptop Location on Windows (Last-Known Location Explained)

 How can I track my laptop location on Windows?

-You can track laptop location using MDM tools, account sign-in logs, or privacy-balanced systems that record last-known city-level device location when the laptop is active.
+You can track laptop location using device management tools, account sign-in logs, or privacy-balanced systems that record last-known city-level device location when the laptop is active.

 Can I see a laptop location history?

 Yes.
-With a last-known approach, you can view a per-device location history timeline and export it for audits or incidents.
+With a last-known approach, you can view a per-device location history timeline and export it for audits, compliance reviews, or investigations.

 Is there a built-in Windows laptop tracker?

-Windows has some device/location capabilities depending on settings and accounts, but it’s not always designed for business audit workflows.
-Many organizations use device management or privacy-first “last-known location” tools instead.
+Windows has some device and location capabilities depending on settings and accounts, but it is not always designed for business audit workflows.
+Many organizations use device management or privacy-first last-known location tools instead.

 How accurate is IP-based location?

-It’s typically city/region-level, not street-level.
-VPNs can change the visible city because it may show the VPN exit location.
+It is typically city or region level, not street level.
+VPNs can change the visible city because the system may show the VPN exit location.

 Further reading